TritonDataCenter/sdc-cloudapi/docs/index.md

 **Code**           | **Description**
 ------------------ | ---------------
 BadRequest         | You sent bad HTTP
-InternalError      | Something went wrong in SDC InUseError         | The object is in use and cannot be operated on InvalidArgument    | You sent bad arguments or a bad value for an argument InvalidCredentials | Authentication failed
+InternalError      | Something went wrong in Triton InUseError         | The object is in use and cannot be operated on InvalidArgument    | You sent bad arguments or a bad value for an argument InvalidCredentials | Authentication failed